Streaming Consciously: Top 18 Albums of 2018

 But in this case, the snippets are fully realized soul emissions which contain multitudes.

-Don’t think each song is always literal, while mining lyrical territory about seemingly mundane topics (cable channels, missing pets, Chinese takeout).
+Don’t take each song as purely literal, while Whack mines lyrical territory about seemingly mundane topics (cable channels, missing pets, Chinese takeout).

-This is an artist using broad strokes in order to paint multi-layered, deceptively intricate, art.
+This is an artist using broad strokes to paint multi-layered, deceptively intricate, art.

 Each song gets its own visual treatment, best experienced in succession, in its 15-minute entirety, with Whack as possibly the most natural music video presence we’ve seen since the heyday of Missy.